Deepwater turbidite QI: Girassol-style fluid prediction

 • Seal: regional Pliocene mudstones above each turbidite package.

-• Fluids: 35° API oil with a small dissolved-gas content; expected reservoir pressure modestly under-pressured.
+• Fluids: about 30 to 32 API medium crude with a small dissolved-gas content; expected reservoir pressure modestly under-pressured.

 The QI question